kubernetes/website/docs/concepts/workloads/controllers/replicationcontroller.md

 `kind`.

-In addition to required fields for a Pod, a pod template in a ReplicationController must specify appropriate labels (i.e. don't overlap with other controllers, see [pod selector](#pod-selector)) and an appropriate restart policy.
+In addition to required fields for a Pod, a pod template in a ReplicationController must specify appropriate labels and an appropriate restart policy.
+For labels, make sure not to overlap with other controllers.
+See [pod selector](#pod-selector).

 Only a [`.spec.template.spec.restartPolicy`](/docs/concepts/workloads/pods/pod-lifecycle/) equal to `Always` is allowed, which is the default if not specified.